MikolajZielinski/Renode-TensorFlow/README.md

 This repo will teach you how to install and run simple TensorFlow programs in Renode.
 We will use simulated Arduino Nano 33 BLE Sense board to run our code.

 ## What is Renode?
-Renode is an open source software developed by Antmicro.
-It allows you to create, develop and test multinode IoT system on your local machine.
-Big advantage of of Renode is that you can upload the same binary code to your simulated environment and to your boards and it will work exactly the same.
+[Renode](https://renode.io/) is an open source software developed by Antmicro.
+It allows you to create, develop and test multi-node IoT system on your local machine.
+Big advantage of of Renode is that you can upload the same binary code to your simulated environment and your boards and it will work exactly the same.

 ## Getting started

-We will use docker in this tutorial but no worries you don't need to understand docker to do all the tasks .
+We will use docker in this tutorial but no worries you don't need to understand docker to do all tasks.
+If you don'h have docer installed in your system you can follow [this](https://docs.docker.com/engine/install/ubuntu/) tutorial.

 Use below comand do build docker image with preinstalled ArduinoIDE, Renode and TensorFlowLite.
 Make yourself a :coffee: because it may take a while
 ```bash